 SPRFMO will provide a monthly stipend of NZ$ 2000 for interns, except where alternative arrangements have been made between the Executive Secretary and the sponsoring organisation of the intern.
 SPRFMO will not be responsible for the coverage of travel costs to and from the place of residence and the location of the Secretariat.

 The Executive Secretary will consult the Chairperson of the Commission prior to offering any internships.
-All internships will be advertised on the SPRFMO website for at least 45 days together with the conditions applicable to the post, including possible deadlines and other procedural requirements.
-Internships may be advertised either as general internships or for specific subject areas (for example, fisheries science/management, legal etc).
+All internships will be advertised on the SPRFMO website for at least 45 days together with the duties and responsibilities of the intern, the conditions applicable to the post, including possible deadlines and other procedural requirements.
+Internships may be advertised either as general internships or for specific subject areas (for example, fisheries science/management, legal, data analysis, etc).

 No more than two internships will be offered per year.
 In order to facilitate rotation, the maximum duration of the internship will not exceed 5 months.